jingax/Python-Voice-Assistant-Zira/README.md

   8. re                 -> For using Regular expressions for extracting useful links/data from html files
   9. cv2                -> For handling images (pip install opencv-python)

- # Instructions to use Naina
+ # Instructions to use Zira
- 1. Click on 'Invoke Naina' Button to begin on the Window.
+ 1. Click on 'Invoke Zira' Button to begin on the Window.
  2. Give commands when the status bar at the bottom is 'GREEN' ands reads 'Listening..'
- 3. Commands that Naina accepts are:
+ 3. Commands that Zira accepts are:
  # IMPORTANT: Incase of any ambiguity in commands then the command with higher Priority will be considered.
 Commands are given below in decreasing Priority
         a.
 'Who are you' is in the command then it Introduces itself.
         b.
 'Wikipedia' is in command then it searches for the remaining input on wikipedia